...

 All Yuh advantages and features

 • Let's start at the back.
 The Yuh tax statement is free of charge.
-Why is that worth mentioning?
-At Swissquote itself it costs CHF 100
+Why is this worth mentioning?
+It costs CHF 100 for Swissquote itself, but you can also order the eTax tax statement for your Yuh tax return, which costs CHF 25, but takes all the work out of entering your trades etc.

-• You can invest by normal purchase, or by Yuh savings plan.
-Yes, there are Yuh savings plans on shares, ETFs and soon also on cryptocurrencies
+• You can invest via a normal purchase or a Yuh savings plan.
+Yes, there are Yuh savings plans on shares, ETFs and soon also on cryptocurrencies.

 • mobile payment seems to be a major effort for all fintechs.
 If you want to use Google Pay with Yuh, it already works.
 Samsung and Apple Pay, as well as TWINT, are also available.